 The 5 Stages of Grief and How Grief Counseling Can Help

 A Swiss American psychiatrist “Elisabeth Kübler-Ross” wrote in his book “On Death and Dying” that the grief process consists of five primary stages.
-These stages are popularly referred to as DABDA and collectively known as the Grief Cycle.
+These five stages of grief are popularly referred to as DABDA and collectively known as the Grief Cycle.

-The below-mentioned grief stages are not linear, and it is quite possible that some people may not experience any of them or others might undergo two stages, rather than all five, one stage, three stages, etc. So, let’s discuss them one by one.
+The below-mentioned grief stages are not linear, and it is quite possible that some people may not experience any of them or others might undergo two stages, rather than all of five stages, one stage, three stages, etc. So, let’s discuss them one by one.

 Denial